 I can confidently say that quitting my lacklustre corporate job in a cold and depressing city and making the bold move abroad, armed with only optimism and research, was the best decision I’ve made in my life.

 It was the decision that had the biggest positive impact on my personal development and overall happiness.

 I value freedom and the ability to go wherever I want, and we are so fortunate to be alive in an era where global mobility has never been easier (until COVID-19, that is).
-This does not only apply to travel, this also applies to opportunities in business and investment.
+This does not only apply to travel, it also applies to opportunities in business and investment.

-For example, I literally learned about Bitcoin in 2016 because I needed to find alternative ways to send money to myself while traveling – banks are draconian and provide terrible service, and my bank didn’t allow me to do international wire transfers while not physically present.
+For example, I literally learned about Bitcoin because I needed to find alternative ways to send money to myself while traveling – banks are draconian and provide terrible service, and my bank didn’t allow me to do international wire transfers while not physically present.

 On “Digital Nomadism”

 While backpacking a couple years ago, I suddenly came to the realization that many of the backpackers around me were cheap, broke, and generally lacking ambition.
 They were living on the cheap in Southeast Asia to escape their old lives in their home countries, but without making any effort to improve their new lives.

 One evening while in Hong Kong in 2017, I realized that I was getting old for smelly and moldy hostel dorms and dirty dive bars, and I didn’t want to be part of the “brokepackers” digital nomad farce anymore.